Sometimes you realize there was a kink in your planning.

 Call each college’s financial aid office and explain your circumstances, including the reason you delayed filling out the required paperwork, and any financial stress your family’s under.
 For your senior’s top choice school, consider making an appointment to meet with a financial aid officer in-person, if you can arrange it.

-Finding SAT/ACT test prep Maybe your teen told you that he was going to save you money and study on his own, you know, take a few practice tests and figure it out.
-Or you or your kid took care of signing her up for the test, but forgot to put test prep on the to-do list and now it’s too late to take a course or find a professional tutor.
+Finding SAT/ACT test prep Maybe your teen told you that they were going to save you money and study on their own, you know, take a few practice tests and figure it out.
+Or you or your student took care of signing them up for the test, but forgot to put test prep on the to-do list and now it’s too late to take a course or find a professional tutor.
 With the tests looming, check out the Khan Academy site where your student can get free, online SAT prep.
 Khan is working with College Board, which administers the SAT.
 ACT offers an online prep program, for a relatively nominal fee, especially compared to what you’ll pay for a course or private tutor.

 Another option is to enlist a local college student as a tutor, whose fee will be cheaper than a professional’s.
 Check with your local library, community center and of course, your own high school to see what other alternatives are still available.